Michael Carney, Board President

-Laura Newman, Board President
+Laura Newman, Board Secretary

 Laura Newman is a licensed Marriage and Family Therapist practicing in Los Angeles.
 She was a Staff Counselor at The Relational Center after having received her M.A. in Clinical Psychology from Antioch University.
 Previously Laura received her B.F.A. in film from the University of Southern California.
 Laura’s career spans from production executive, to partner in a gallery/retail store, to Licensed General Contractor.
 Laura has also been on several Board of Directors, and currently proudly sits on the Board of Camp Brave Trails.
 In addition, she has spent the last several decades as a mentor, tutor and advocate for teens and members of the HIV/AIDS and transgender community.
 Laura and her husband, Jim Tauber, counsel couples as co-therapists using relational/gestalt, experiential psychodynamic, and a psychobiological approach.